AI-repo/foundation_ts/README.md

 # Foundation Models for Time-Series

 <details>
-  <summary>📘 List of Foundation models for time-series sorted based on year </summary>
+  <summary> List of Foundation models for time-series sorted based on year </summary>

   👉 [Read more](sorted_yearly.md)